-In a previous experiment, oral administration of benzylamine at 510 mg/kg bw/day resulted in a decrease in plasma uric acid in mice fed a high-fat diet (HFD) (Iffiú-Soltész et al. 2010).
-We observed that plasma uric acid fell from $365.9 \pm 32.4$ in HFD mice to $234.1 \pm 13.6$ μmol/l in the group subjected to HFD + benzylamine (n = 12, p<0.001).
+In a previous experiment, oral administration of benzylamine at 510 mg/kg bw/day resulted in a decrease in plasma uric acid in mice fed a high-fat diet (HFD) (Iffiú-Soltész et al., 2010).
+We observed that plasma uric acid fell from $365.9 \pm 32.4$ in HFD mice to $234.1 \pm 13.6$ μmol/l in the goup subjected to HFD + benzylamine (n = 12, p<0.001).
 Our first aim was to confirm whether such changes induced by continual administration of benzylamine could be reproduced in db-/- mice, a model of obesity and diabetes that is more drastic than the HFD-induced ones, and which offers the advantage to occur with the same standard chow given to lean control littermates.

 Table 1 shows that administration of benzylamine in the drinking water, leading to a oral spontaneous ingestion of approximately 1000 mg/kg bw/day during 8 weeks, lowered the plasma uric acid in the obese and diabetic db-/- mice.
 Such reduction was concomitant with a reduction of the dramatically elevated blood glucose, a typical characteristic of this genetic model of diabetes associated to obesity.
-To distinguish whether the involved mechanism was dependent on the

-Glycemia, mg/dl

-Uric acid, $\mu M$

-Urea, mM

-Group WT АОС3-КО Group size (13) (13) Body mass, g $31.7 \pm 1.8$ $33.1 \pm 1.9$ Blood glucose, mg/dl $102.7 \pm 5.2$ $100.1 \pm 7.1$ Plasma uric acid, μM $234.2 \pm 20.0$ $253.3 \pm 20.0$ Bza oxidation in SCWAT, nmol/mg protein/min $2.173 \pm 0.335$ 0.010 ± 0.001 ammonia generation or on the mitigation of insulin resistance and/or improvement of glucose tolerance, the same treatment was performed in non-diabetic, non-obese mice.
-By contrast, this treatment did not modify the blood glucose or the plasma uric acid of the lean heterozygous the db-/+ control mice.
-Indeed, mice were normoglycemic and non-obese and they did not exhibit any detectable change in response to benzylamine treatment.
+To distinguish whether the involved mechanism was dependent on the ammonia generation or on the mitigation of insulin resistance and/or improvement of glucose tolerance, the same treatment was performed in non-diabetic, nonobese mice.
+By contrast, this treatment did not modify the blood glucose or the plasma uric acid of the lean heterozygous control mice.
+Indeed, the db-/+ mice were normoglycemic and non-obese and they did not exhibit any detectable change in response to benzylamine treatment.
 Lastly, the db-/- mice did not exhibit any significant change in their circulating urea, and benzylamine was without any influence on this parameter in both genotypes.
 Therefore, benzylamine administration was able to modify the circulating levels of uric acid only when they were elevated and associated to a diabetic state or to metabolic syndrome.

-Table 2.
-Influence of genetic invalidation of AOC3 gene on circulating glucose and uric acid levels in mouse, and of [C]-benzylamine oxidation in adipose tissue.

-Eleven-week old mice of both genders with genetic invalidation of the AOC3 gene (AOC3 KO) and their wild type (WT) control were euthanized in fasting conditions.
-Results are means $\pm$ SEM of 13 mice, except for benzylamine (Bza) oxidation performed on 10 subcutaneous white adipose tissue preparations in each genotype.
-Different from corresponding control at: \\\ p<0.001.

-Moreover, the change of ammonia production suspected to occur upon SSAO/PAO activation by increasing substrate availability was unable to alter the plasma urea in diabetic as in non-diabetic conditions, while it was associated with a clear decrease in uric acid only when there was a normalisation of the hyperglycemia.
-This latter beneficial issue was likely the consequence of the benzylamine oxidation, since it has been reported in both in vitro and in vivo models that the insulin-like effects of SSAO/PAO substrates are mediated by one of the end products of amine oxidation: hydrogen peroxide.
+Moreover, the change of ammonia production that is suspected to occur once SSAO/PAO is activated by increasing its substrate availability was unable to alter the plasma urea in diabetic as in non-diabetic conditions, while it was associated with a clear decrease in uric acid only when there was a normalisation of the hyperglycemia.
+This latter beneficial issue was likely the consequence of the benzylamine oxidation by SSAO, since it has been reported in both in vitro and in vivo models that the insulin-like effects of SSAO/PAO substrates are mediated by one of the end products of amine oxidation: hydrogen peroxide.